 This guidance applies to residential property management entities, real estate salespeople/brokers, building inspectors, building appraisers, and related activities.
 This guidance provides further guidelines in addition to that previously issued pursuant to Executive Order 202.6 for real estate services.
 This guidance does not address entities occupying office space; for more information, see "Interim COVID-19 Guidance for Office-Based Work."
 This guidance also does not address non-residential/commercial property management; for more information, see, "Interim COVID-19 Guidance for Commercial Building Management."
-However, if a residential property management entity is also responsible for non-residential/commercial property management in the same building, and if residential tenants and commercial tenants share entrances, parking, or other common spaces, the property management entity must also review and affirm the guidance for the commercial building management sector.
+However, if a residential property management entity is also responsible for nonresidential/commercial property management in the same building, and if residential tenants and commercial tenants share entrances, parking, or other commercial building management sector.